 Diego Hernández Sancho (b.
 1996.
-Zaragoza, Spain) is a multidisciplinary artist working primarily with photography, time-based media, audio, installation and found objects.
+Zaragoza, Spain) is a multidisciplinary artist working primarily with photography, time-based media, installation and found objects.
 He lives and works in London, UK.

 In 2022, he founded PANG!
 Projects, an itinerant platform for contemporary creatives, based primarily between London and Barcelona.
-PANG! has hosted multiple group exhibitions for young artists who are shaping with their praxis a contemporary art landscape beyond the old-fashioned gallery establishment.

 +